 Search Institute's research is demonstrating that when young people experience developmental relationships with parents, educators, youth program staff, and other adults their outcomes are better, their risk behaviors are lower, and they are more likely to be on the path to thrive in life.
-Staff in schools and youth programs do not need to and should not stop seeking to build developmental relationships with young people while they are at home during the nation's response to the COVID-19 crisis.
-Every time you take one of the relationship-building steps below in the critical weeks ahead, place a check next to it and know that you have made a valuable contribution to helping young people weather this storm.
+Staff in schools and youth programs do not need to and should not stop seeking to build developmental relationships with young people while they are not with you.
+Every time you take one of the relationship-building steps below, place a check next to it and know that you have made a valuable contribution to helping young people be and become their best selves.

-Express Care: Show me that I matter to you. ☐ Send a text, email, video, or note that says they matter to you personally and you are thinking about them during this crisis. ☐ Ask how they are spending their time at home during the crisis. ☐ Tell them that you believe in them and you know they will get through this difficult time, then move on with learning and growing.
+Express Care: Show me that I matter to you.
+Send a text, email, video, or note that says they matter to you personally and you are thinking about them.
+Ask how they are spending their time at home. ☐ Tell them that you believe in them and you know they will get through this, then move on with learning and growing.
 Challenge Growth: Push me to keep getting better.
-Let young people know that you expect them to keep up with the work of your school or program even though times are difficult; hold them accountable if they don't put in the effort.
+Let young people know that you expect them to keep up with the work of your school or program even though they are not in the classroom; hold them accountable if they don't put in the effort.
 Encourage or require young people to use the time at home to focus on learning or doing something that they have been struggling with in your class or program.
-Ask young people what they are or could be doing to help their parents, siblings, or others get through this difficult time.
+Ask young people what they are or could be doing to help their parents, siblings, or others get through this.
 Ask young people to set one personal goal for something they want to achieve during the time away from your school or program, and then periodically check in on their progress.
 Provide Support: Help me complete tasks and achieve goals.
-Ask young people how they are feeling about the world, themselves, and the future during the crisis.
+Ask young people how they are feeling about the world, themselves, and the future.
 Indicate that you really hear them when they respond and that you care about their feelings. ☐ Send notes to parenting adults to suggest ways they can help young people stay connected to the work of your class or program while they are at home.